MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 # Deploy a single region LAMP architecture

-This document covers different methods to deploy a single region LAMP architecture, either using command line tools on either Linux bash or Windows batch for a more hands on programmatic setup, or an Azure Resource Manager template for a one-click deployment.
-In most cases there will be pointers to how to setup a certain portion of the architecture using the Azure Portal.
+This document covers different methods to deploy a **single region LAMP architecture**, either using **command line tools** on either Linux bash or Windows batch for a more hands on programmatic setup, or an Azure Resource Manager template for a **one-click deployment**.
+And in most cases there will be pointers to how to setup a certain portion of the architecture using the **Azure Portal**.

 In general, when deploying a single region LAMP architecture there are certain steps that are mostly one-offs while others need to be executed in more regular basis as your backend gets updated to match your game requirements.
 Here below is the full step list: